 You want the latest in race-ready footwear from Shimano that has an improved design, level of comfort, durability and fit in a great looking, lightweight shoe.
 Its anatomically correct carbon Dynalast Technology and 3D pedaling analysis has made it the ultimate road competition shoe with a supremely engineered fit and optimum power transfer.

-Alternatives to the Shimano S-Phyre RC902 Shoe
+Shimano S-Phyre RC902 Alternatives

 If you love the Shimano fit but not the cost of the RC902, you’re in luck.